This page is from APP, the official source of professional practice for policing.

 The victim has a right to information, and this includes informing the victim of court hearing dates, bail and bail conditions (these need to be delivered within time frames identified in the Code).

 The victim must be informed and updated by the police if a suspect is:

 - released on police bail or under investigation or if bail condition are changed or cancelled

 A victim also has the right to be informed where the police decide not to investigate, or whether there is a decision not to prosecute or to administer an out of court disposal.

 All details of persons granted bail by the police or granted bail by the courts with conditions are entered onto the police national computer (PNC).
 Suspects failing to meet the terms of their bail are circulated on the PNC with a wanted/missing entry.

 Where a remand in custody is sought, consideration must be given to whether there is a risk of the defendant trying to intimidate witnesses (directly or indirectly) while remanded in custody.
 If there are grounds to believe that this is likely, full details of witnesses and their contact details must be included on the case file.
-This information can then be passed to Her Majesty's Prison Service in order to prevent the defendant from contacting witnesses while on remand.
+This information can then be passed to His Majesty's Prison Service in order to prevent the defendant from contacting witnesses while on remand.

 For further information, see Code of Practice for Victims of Crime in England and Wales, November 2020.

 Victims of a violent crime can receive compensation for physical or mental injury either through court ordered compensation or by application to the Criminal Injuries Compensation Authority (CICA).
 Where eligible, victims have the Right under the Code to be provided with information about compensation.

 The court may order a defendant to pay compensation for any injury, loss or damage resulting from an offence for which he or she has been convicted.
 The police should request that the victim provides details of any financial loss or injury.
 In cases where a defendant pleads guilty at the first hearing, the court may make an order based on information contained in the police summary report (MG5).